-The CHA aims to describe, support and promote new ways of working developed during Covid-19 through shared learning across the network of CH in the UK.
+The CHA aims to describe, support and promote innovation developed during Covid-19 through shared learning across the network of CH in the UK.

-In-depth examination of highlighted case studies will aid development of a protocol to map initiatives across CH nationally.
+In-depth examination of highlighted case studies will aid development of a protocol to map initiatives nationally.

-Using the CHA database, we will survey Covid-19 related innovations and best practice in a systematic manner at organisational level.
-Data collection will be via an interview using a standardised protocol or online survey completion.
+Using the CHA database, we will survey Covid-19 related innovations and best practice systematically at organisational level.
+Data collection will be by interview using a standardised protocol or aligned online survey completion.
 Additional case studies may be completed following data collection.

-Reflecting on positive impact changes, collaborations making them possible and identifying key learning will allow assessment of longer-term impact and the challenges of sustainability.
+Analysis using QI methodology on positive impact changes, methodology used, collaborations making them possible and identifying key learning will allow assessment of longer-term impact and the challenges of sustainability.

-Learning will be shared across the network of CH.
+Learning will be shared across the network of Community Hospitals.

-A sample will be re-surveyed after six months to see if previous changes have been embedded and if innovation shared via the survey has effected new changes in practice.
+A sample will be re-surveyed after six months to see if previous changes have been embedded or altered and if innovation shared during the survey has effected new changes in practice.

 How will the project be delivered?

-The CHA is a membership organisation established in 1969 and is a unique voice for CH and their services, staff, patients and communities.
+The CHA is a membership organisation established in 1969 and is a unique voice for Community Hospitals and their services, staff, patients and communities.

 The CHA has the resources of a well-established voluntary committee to fulfil this work.
-The committee is multidisciplinary with a wide network of contacts.
-The CHA website www.communityhospitals.org.uk illustrates the range of activities of the committee and members, including the Awards Programme for Innovation and Best Practice, the Research Programme working with 5 Universities, the guest blogs, news items, and resources page with a special focus on Covid-19.
+The committee is multidisciplinary with wide professional backgrounds and a network of contacts.
+The CHA website www.communityhospitals.org.uk illustrates the range of activities of the committee and members, including the Awards Programme for Innovation and Best Practice, the Research Programme working with 5 Universities, guest blogs, news items, and a resource page with a special focus on Covid-19.

 The steering group will meet quarterly and the project team monthly.